Fresh Berry Watermelon Fruit Salad topped with lime mint dressing is the perfect light summer side dish. We love this easy watermelon salad recipe!

 Count me ALL the way in!
 You too?

 Here’s all you need to get started on this simple watermelon salad recipe…

 Here’s What Goes Into Watermelon Fruit Salad:

 - Strawberries.
-Next up is plenty of strawberries.
+Next up is plenty of sweet strawberries.
 I love strawberries + watermelon together.
 You can halve, quarter, or slice your strawberries into circles.
 Whichever is easiest for you.

 - Cherries.
 When they’re in season, I love adding fresh cherries.
 Use a peach pitter to make prepping go faster!
 If you can’t find good cherries, feel free to swap in red grapes.